rangle/angular-training-slides/slides/src/content/services.md

 expecting), manually instantiated classes lose the benefit of Angular's DI (their dependencies are no longer able to be dependency injected) and they require you to manually construct and manage a dependency tree yourself.
-Additionally,you're overriding the default singleton nature of providers in Angular which may lead to unexpected behaviour.
+Additionally, you're overriding the default singleton nature of providers in Angular which may lead to unexpected behaviour.